Do you have problems seeing at night? Millions of Americans do. You may just need glasses, especially if you’re nearsighted.

-- Retinitis pigmentosa.
-Retinitis pigmentosa is an uncommon genetic disorder.
-It affects young people, usually before age 30.
-Worsening night vision is often the earliest symptom.
-Variable amounts of vision loss follow, although most people retain some eyesight.
+Retinitis pigmentosa.
+This rare genetic disorder affects young people, usually before age 30.
+A decline in night vision is often the earliest symptom.
+Some people lose all their sight.
+Others keep some vision.

-- LASIK surgery problems.
+LASIK surgery problems.
 Complications after LASIK surgery are uncommon.
-However, a rare patient will experience night vision problems after LASIK.
-The most common complaint is distorted vision in the form of glare and halos around objects.
-Symptoms may be present during the day, too.
+But a few people have night vision problems after it.
+Complaints include glare and halos around objects, both of which distort vision.
+You may have symptoms during the day, too.
 They become more noticeable and bothersome, though, at night.
-Some people are more prone to developing night vision problems after LASIK.
-Those who are can be identified before the surgery based on characteristics of their eyes.
-Ask about your own chances of complications if you’re considering LASIK.
+The characteristics of your eyes may make you more prone to night vision problems after LASIK.
+So ask your doctor to check to see if you’re at risk.